← Back to 史記

 88

-In the eleventh year, Qi and Qin each called themselves emperor; After more than a month, they again returned from emperor to king.
+In the eleventh year, Qi and Qin each called themselves emperor; A little more than a month later, they abandoned the imperial title and went back to calling themselves kings.

 89

 In the fourteenth year, King Qing Xiang of Chu and King Zhao of Qin had a friendly meeting at Wan and formed a peace marriage alliance.
-In the fifteenth year, the Chu king together with Qin, the three Jin, and Yan attacked Qi and took Huai Bei.
+In the fifteenth year, the King of Chu joined Qin, the Three Jin, and Yan in attacking Qi and taking Huaibei.
 In the sixteenth year, he had a friendly meeting with King Zhao of Qin at Yan.
 That autumn, he again met with the Qin king at Rang.

 90